Annosz/Annosz/README.md

 Currently a medior .NET developer, but striking for senior role in the near future 🚀<br/>

 - 🔭 I’m currently working with .NET Web API development.
-- 🌱 I’m currently learning to became an Azure Developer Associate (AZ-204).
+- 🌱 I’m learning to became an Azure Developer Associate (AZ-204).
 - 👯 I’m looking to collaborate with other Stardew Valley mod developers.
 - 🤔 I’m always looking for help with [UIInfoSuite2](https://github.com/Annosz/UIInfoSuite2).
 - 💬 Ask me about coffee, puzzles and .NET.
-- 😄 Pronouns: He/Him
+- 📚 Fun fact: read 52 books a year... in the last 3 years!
 - ⚡ Fun fact: husband at 24, father at 27.
 - 🎢 Profile Visitors Count:  ![](https://visitor-badge.glitch.me/badge?page_id=Annosz)